Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 # Introduction

 While you have certainly seen imagery gathered by satellites before, did you know that you can receive it by yourself with very little effort?
-The purpose of this guide is to show you how the broadcasts work, how you can receive them in practice in an easy to understand and approachable way.
+The purpose of this guide is to show you how the broadcasts work, how you can receive them in practice in an easy-to-understand and approachable way.

 ## How can I receive data off of computers when they're flying hundreds of kilometers above my head?

 Satellites use the same method as your regular old FM station to transmit their data, **radio waves**!
-Of course you aren't able to just tune to a frequency on your car radio and start getting images, this is because it lacks the hardware & software needed to decode and process satellite signals.
+Of course, you aren't able to just tune to a frequency on your car radio and start getting images, this is because it lacks the hardware & software needed to decode and process satellite signals.

 To receive satellite signals *(among other things, an SDR has a wide range!)*, you can use a **Software Defined Radio** [SDR].
 This is a device, that - unlike conventional radios - *uses **software** to perform radio-signal processing*.
 You usually plug these into a computer and use software like [SDR++](https://www.sdrpp.org/) to operate them.